cripperz/share4bucks/readme.txt

 At share4bucks settings page you have checkboxes next to Facebook, Twitter, Google Plus, Linkedin, Tumblr and Gmail.

-= Is it possible to publish my posts automatically at my facebook page? = Currently you can’t share your posts at your facebook page automatically.
+= Is it possible to publish my posts automatically at my facebook page? = Currently you can't share your posts at your facebook page automatically.
 You can manually publish your links at your facebook page by clicking on the facebook icon at the sharing toolbar.
 We currently working in order to enable you automatically publish your content at your facebook fan page and it will be available in next version of share4bucks plugin.

-= Is it possible to tweet my posts automatically at my twitter account? = Currently you can’t tweet your posts at your twitter account automatically.
+= Is it possible to tweet my posts automatically at my twitter account? = Currently you can't tweet your posts at your twitter account automatically.
 You can manually tweet your links at your twitter account by clicking on the twitter icon at the sharing toolbar.
 We currently working in order to enable you automatically tweet your content at your twitter profile and it will be available in next version of share4bucks plugin.

 == Screenshots ==